 4. Avoid exercising at a speed or intensity that forces you into bad alignment.
 Slow down and be mindful.

 5. Safely mobilize and strengthen the muscles of your legs, core, and upper body with exercises that move you through a full range of motion and strengthen the postural muscles & align your spine & pelvis.
 If you are seeing a physiotherapist, ask her which exercises are best and which you should avoid.
-BB personal trainer can help you to design a personalized home workout program, or you can join one of our fun, core-safe BB classes in pregnancy and postpartum.
+A BB personal trainer can help you to design a personalized home workout program, or you can join one of our fun, core-safe BB classes in pregnancy and postpartum.

 6. Devote some time — optimally, each day — to target the deep core & pelvic floor with retraining exercises like the 3 go-to moves below.
 When you’re free of symptoms and can execute these moves perfectly, you can move onto more complex core moves.
 Breathing + walking + mindfulness, on the other hand, should become a lifelong habit.
 The pelvic floor is like any other muscle: use it or lose it!